exercism/DEPRECATED.v2-feedback/README.md

 - Download the prerelease version of the new CLI from [exercism/cli releases](https://github.com/exercism/cli/releases).
 - This beta is for Exercism maintainers, contributors, and power users.
 - We'd love to hear your gut reaction at [https://github.com/exercism/v2-feedback/issues/1](https://github.com/exercism/v2-feedback/issues/1).
-- Please read the rest of this before providing other feedback.
+- Please read the rest of this before providing other feedback in the [v2-feedback issues](https://github.com/exercism/v2-feedback/issues).

 # Beta launch of the new Exercism website